 How does 1976-77 compare to this year?
-All of the watersheds in California have already had more precipitation this year than all of 1976-77 (October 1, 1976-September 30, 1977) and we still have six months to go including April and May which typically deliver an inch or two at least.
+All of the watersheds in California have already had more precipitation this year than all of 1976-77 (October 1, 1976-September 30, 1977) and we still have five months left in the water year.

 The question is, if the delta survived 1976-1977 with less water and substantially more deliveries, why won't it survive 2013-2014 meeting the same water demand?

 The State faces significant shortages from the natural drought that is certain.
 But letting good water run out of the delta and into the ocean, or storing additional water all for the environment is a Bureaucratic blunder of immense proportion.
 Natural Resource Defense Council has flat out stated that if there are any errors in complying with outflow requirements, they will sue the state and federal governments.
 National Marine Fisheries Services desires to meet the environmentalists objectives and made extreme decisions in order to do so.

 Here is who we are dealing with on these decision: